elenacoazzoli/adogtion/README.md

 3. Create a User and a Database for the project.

-4. Create a copy of the `.env-example` and name it `.env` on the root of the project and modify it with your PostgreSQL credentials.
+4. Create a copy of the `.env.example` and name it `.env` on the root of the project and modify it with your PostgreSQL credentials.
 The file should include these four environment variables:

 - PGHOST=localhost
 - PGDATABASE=\<YOUR_POSTGRES_DATABASE>